-1. Maintain seventeen one bedroom apartment leases that have received Housing Quality Standard Inspections.
+1. Maintain seventeen one bedroom apartment leases that have received Housing Quality Standard Inspections and will be re-inspected annually thereafter.

-2. Submit completed Environmental Review for each leased apartment.
+2. Submit completed Environmental Review for each apartment complex used within 30 days of placement of first resident.

-3. By the tenth of each month, provide list of individuals utilizing the apartments indicating the dates of service.
-(Exhibit D)
+3. By the fifth of each month, provide the Monthly Bed Occupancy Report (Exhibit F) listing the individuals utilizing the apartments for the previous month.
+Include entry/exit dates.

-4. By the tenth of each month, provide verification of match in the form of Supportive Services to the individuals living in the fifteen apartments.
+4. Provide a quarterly report verifying the provision of match in the form of Supportive Services to the individuals living in the seventeen apartments due by the $15^{\text{th}}$ of the month following each quarter.